Allocation and distribution of Income

 Natural resource producer communities who “live and suffer the cost socially and economically and have the responsibility of preserving as well as managing the natural resource concerned” receive not less than 55% of gross revenue.

-RDCs receive a maximum of 26% of gross revenue for management activities.
+RDCs receive a maximum of 41% of gross revenue for management activities such as field patrols, monitoring of hunts, problem animal control, water supplies, fire management, and district development.
 Producer communities may also receive a portion of this revenue if management activities, such as resource monitoring (game scouts), are directly managed by the community;

 “Those who live and suffer the cost socially and economically and have the responsibility of preserving as well as managing the natural resource concerned”.